Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 • Avoid doing things like off-roading or carrying heavy loads when riding the scooter.

-• It’s important to remember not to overload a scooter since this might shorten the battery’s lifespan and cause the scooter to malfunction.
+• It’s important not to overload a scooter, as this might shorten the battery’s lifespan and cause the scooter to malfunction.
 Please remember to follow the scooter’s manufacturer’s loading guidelines.

 • Don’t bake in the sun!
-Changes in temperature and humidity may have a major effect on the run time of a mobility scooter’s battery.
-When not in use, store the scooter’s battery in a cool, dry area to extend its life.
+Changes in temperature and humidity may significantly affect the run time of a mobility scooter’s battery.
+Store the scooter’s battery in a cool, dry area to extend its life when not in use.

 • Overuse or usage that puts excessive strain on the scooter’s battery is discouraged.

-• Refer to the manual provided by the manufacturer at all times: The battery is recommended to be charged, maintained, and changed as directed by the manufacturer for the best possible results.
+• For the best possible results, refer to the manual provided by the manufacturer at all times.
+The battery should be charged, maintained, and changed as directed by the manufacturer.

 Jacob Whitmore